0.8 C

 Step inside to find predominantly white decor, creating a serene and uplifting atmosphere.
 Consequently, the church’s elegant design elements and sculptural masterpieces make it a must-visit for art and architecture enthusiasts.

-Adolf Fredrik Church: A Revered Burial Ground
+Adolf Fredrik Church: A revered burial ground

 The historic cemetery of Adolf Fredrik Church also serves as the resting place for many notable individuals.
 Some of the prominent figures buried here include sculptor Johan Tobias Sergel, the politician Olof Palme, Swedish Academy member Sven Hedin, and actor Thor Modéen.
 Even the renowned philosopher René Descartes was interred in the cemetery from 1650 to 1666 before his remains were transferred to France.